ADHD Supergirls

 Not all products will work equally well for all girls with ADHD, but these are the ADHD tools for the classroom that girls with ADHD use and prefer when trying to concentrate in the classroom and at home.

 Not every class has the same rules on what is acceptable in the classroom.
-To go outside of these standard rules, you’ll probably have to prove that your child benefits from the use of the tools.
-You can ask for a meeting with your child’s teacher and the school’s administrative staff to request special considerations for the needs of your child.
+To go outside of these standard rules, you’ll probably have to prove that your daughter benefits from the use of the tools.

 Some kids fidget with their hands, picking at skin, rubbing their hands together, playing with pencils, doodling, tapping the desk, etc.

-Another form of fidgeting is bodily movement, where the child wiggles in their seat, bounces a leg, jiggles their feet, stands up frequently, falls out of the chair, and is otherwise distracting with their body movement.
+Another form of fidgeting is bodily movement, where the girl wiggles in their seat, bounces a leg, jiggles their feet, stands up frequently, falls out of the chair, and is otherwise distracting with their body movement.
 This is the form of fidgeting my daughter does most often.

 The third kind of fidgeting is oral.
 Some kids chew constantly on anything they can get their hands on, like pens, pencils, straws, fingers, hair, paper, cloth, or pretty much anything.